This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-- Add beef to the pot and stir in paprika, salt and pepper.
-Cook, stirring often, until meat is browned; about 5 minutes.
+- Add beef to the pot and stir in paprika, salt, and pepper.
+Cook, stirring often, until meat is browned on all sides, about 5 minutes.

 If Making on the Stove Top:

-- Stir in broth, tomato paste.
-Bring to a boil, reduce heat to medium low; cover and simmer until meat is tender; about 2 hours.
-Remove the bay leaf.
+- Stir in broth and tomato paste, scraping up any browned bits.
+Bring to a boil, then reduce heat to medium-low.
+Cover and simmer until meat is fork-tender, about 2 hours.
+Remove the bay leaf before serving.

 If Making in a Slow Cooker:

 - Transfer meat mixture to the slow cooker.
 Stir in broth and tomato paste.
 Cover and cook on high for 4 hours or on low for 6 hours.
-Remove the bay leaf.
+Remove the bay leaf before serving.

 - Serve over cooked egg noodles and garnish with fresh chopped parsley.
-For a creamy goulash, add a dollop of sour cream.
+For a creamy finish, add a dollop of sour cream to each bowl.

 Notes